McNALLY Ed

 Born 1916 in Fort William (Thunder Bay) Ontario.

 He worked briefly for a commercial art studio then moved to Winnipeg.
-He joined the art department of the Winnipeg Free Press where he drew wild flowers at two dollars a drawing or $15 a week, depending on who you read.
-Shortly after, he submitted to G. V. Ferguson, a cartoon which was published.
+He joined the art department of the Winnipeg Free Press where he drew wildflowers at two dollars a drawing or $15 a week, depending on who you read.
+Shortly after, he submitted a cartoon to G. V. Ferguson editor of the Winnipeg Free Press.
 It was considered so good by both Ferguson and Frank B. Walker that he was hired as a staff member in the editorial department where he assisted Arch Dale.
 At $18 or $20 a week he was one of the highest paid members in the department.

-He died suddenly in 1971.
-He drew his last cartoon a few hours before his death.
+He died suddenly in 1971 drawing his last cartoon a few hours before his death.

 WORK: